A lower bound on the two-arms exponent for critical percolation on the lattice: Introduction

 We have

 \end{theorem}

 For $d=3$, this gives

 Next, we cover the boundary of the box $\Lambda(n)=[-n,n]^d$ by a collection of boxes of side length $n^\beta$, with $\beta$ small.
-Theorem~\ref{sm} yields an estimate on the number of small boxes joined to the boundary of $\Lambda(2n)$ by at most one cluster, from which we obtain an upper bound on the mean number of open clusters joining $\Lambda(n)$ to the boundary of $\Lambda(2n)$.
-This gives an upper bound on $E(|\cC|)$ in terms of the two--arms event.
+Theorem~\ref{sm} yields an estimate on the number of small boxes joined to the boundary of $\Lambda(2n)$ by at most one cluster, from which we obtain an upper bound on the mean number of open clusters joining $\Lambda(n)$ to the internal vertex boundary of $\Lambda(2n)$.
+This gives an upper bound on $E(|{\mathcal C}|)$ in terms of the two-arms event.
 This way we obtain an inequality of the form

 Iterating this inequality with an adequate choice of $k\leq n$, we progressively improve the exponent $1/2$.
-We obtain a sequence of exponents converging geometrically towards the limiting value presented in theorem~\ref{fm}.
+We obtain a sequence of exponents converging geometrically toward the limiting value presented in Theorem~\ref{fm}.
 The final improvement is quite disappointing and the value is probably quite far from the correct one.